TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- So we'll probably need to know the number of frames either way
 	- We can read the number of frames as metadata and store in filesystem resource next to thumb id
 		- Later we can even use ad hoc atlas to display it to edit some per-frame properties

-- Path virtualization in viewables is non-breaking feature, just an additional option
-	- So won't break existing maps

 - We really shouldn't worry about the old editor for now, we can wait this much
 	- Only important that we don't break the abi for reading current binary maps into the game if e.g. we need to push a quick unrelated bugfix